 Trina’s Starlite Lounge

 If you’re looking for a warming buzz just north of the city, get glowing to Trina’s Starlite Lounge in Somerville.
-Snack on fried chicken and buttermilk waffles or a chili cheese dog, then wash it all down with a steaming spirited beverage.
+Snack on fried chicken or a chili cheese dog, then wash it all down with a steaming spirited beverage.
 Set your sights on the fan-favorite Hot Rockin’ Chair: Made with black tea-infused bourbon and ginger cognac, it will warm you up better than ho-hum Earl Grey.

 3 Beacon St., Somerville, 617-576-0006, trinastarlitelounge.com.